 After over 30 years of vacancy and deterioration, the historic Alexandra Hotel, which is within the South End Landmark District, is now part of a new project proposal.
-The proponent is striving to retain and restore the two most prominent facades of the original building (Washington Street and Massachusetts Avenue) and construct a boutique hotel, approximately twelve stories, on the lot behind and adjacent to the facades.
+Evidence suggests that the 1875 Alexandra Hotel, also known as the Walworth Building, was designed by prominent architecture firm Peabody & Stearns.
+The proponent is striving to retain and restore the two most prominent facades of the original building (Washington Street and Massachusetts Avenue) and construct a 150-key hotel, approximately fourteen stories, on the lot behind and adjacent to the facades.
 The building beside the hotel was demolished several years ago leaving a vacant lot.
 The proposed development would infill that lot with an entrance to the hotel while a restaurant would occupy the ground floor of the Alexandra Hotel building.

 The Alliance has been eager to see the Alexandra Hotel rehabilitated.
 We have concerns about the project setting a precedent for height, not only in a historic district but also glass towers attached to historic buildings throughout the city.
-We feel that the proponent has been thoughtful in their design process and responsive to concerns and we expect that after further modifications and refinements to the design the Alliance will feel comfortable supporting the project.
-It should be noted that this project is acceptable because of a unique set of circumstances and may not be the right solution at other sites.
-Several questions remain unanswered about ownership of the site and the approval of a project that would seemingly grant profit to an owner who has neglected historic buildings for decades, leading to the loss of one and the substantial loss of another.
+We feel that the proponent has been thoughtful in their design process given challenging parameters and responsive to many concerns.
+The Alliance is able to support the proposal because it appears to be the only viable solution to save at least two facades of the historic hotel.
+It should be noted that our support is due to this unique set of circumstances which may not be the right solution at other sites.

 Find project documents like the Project Notification Form and public presentations including BCDC at the BPDA website.